 Overview of Bioink Types

-A bioink is a biomaterial that can be used in 3D bioprinting, an emerging method of combining additive manufacturing with 3D cell culture.
-The material properties greatly affect a bioink’s interactions with cells and its success as a bioprinted construct.
+Bioinks are biomaterials used in 3D bioprinting.
+A bioink’s material properties affect its interactions with cells and its success as a bioprinted construct.
 One way to make sense of the wide range of materials used in bioprinting is to sort them by their roles in the printing process.
 A given bioink can be a matrix ink, a support ink, or a sacrificial ink.

 Matrix bioinks hold and support cells, an important role in bioprinting.
 Most matrix bioinks are hydrogels, meaning they are primarily composed of water.
 Bioinks currently available on the market offer strengths and weaknesses, often meeting some but not all requirements necessary for bioprinting.
 Reagents in other categories can help compensate for these weaknesses.
 See the table below for some examples of matrix inks and their main uses.
 Click here to learn more.